 Outlined in this document are the practices and policies that npm applies to help ensure that we release stable/secure software, and react appropriately to security threats when they arise.

-We review all security reports within one business day.
+We review all security reports on the next business day.
 Note that the npm staff is generally offline for most US holidays, but please do not delay your report!
 Our off-hours support staff can fix many issues, and will alert our security point of contact if needed.

-Any emails sent to firstname.lastname@example.org will be escalated to the security point of contact, who will delegate incident response activities as appropriate.
+Any security tickets opened using https://npmjs.com/support will be escalated to the security point of contact, who will delegate incident response activities as appropriate.
+This is the best and fastest way to contact npm about any security-related matter.

 All new technical hires are introduced to our security policy as part of the onboarding process.